Philippine Children's Medical Center: Facilities and services

-The Philippine Children's Medical Center has a 200-300 bed capacity.
+The Philippine Children's Medical Center has a 200–300 bed capacity.
 It is a specialty center catering to people 19 years of age and below as well as high-risk pregnant women.
-The institution specializes on pediatric care and research.
+The institution specializes in pediatric care and research.

-The PCMC host the largest ICU for children in the Philippines It has the biggest neonatal intensive care unit [NICU] that is integral to the Perinatal Care and Neonatology Center.
-Its Child Neurology and Neurosurgery Service Program, inclusive of a neurodevelopment center.
+The PCMC host the largest ICU for children in the Philippines.
+It has the biggest neonatal intensive care unit (NICU) that is integral to the Perinatal Care and Neonatology Center.
+Its Child Neurology and Neurosurgery Service Program is inclusive of a neurodevelopment center.
 It has a pediatric rehabilitation facility and a pediatric multi-specialty for inpatients, as well as for clinic service to out-patients and referrals.
 Among these are the Cancer and Hematology Center; Adolescent Center (Teen Republic); Pediatric Lung, Heart, Kidney and Liver Center; Pediatric Critical Care Center, and; the Clinical Centers for General Pediatric Services and Surgical & Allied Medical Services, respectively.

 In July 2013, the newly constructed OPD building was finally opened to accommodate the increasing number of service patients being referred to PCMC for specialty care.

-PCMC also partnered with Rotary Club Makati West- Gift of Life International, an international non-government organization, which give way for two open-heart surgery missions for service patients with congenital heart diseases who needed cardiac surgeries.
+PCMC also partnered with Rotary Club Makati West – Gift of Life, an international non-government organization, which give way for two open-heart surgery missions for service patients with congenital heart diseases.

-Later during this year, it began its hospital-wide retrofitting, an infrastructure improvement to strengthen the building and to secure safety of clients being served.
+Later this year, it began its hospital-wide retrofitting, a strong infrastructure improvement.